The University of North Carolina at Chapel Hill

 For more information on these and other benefits for military connected students, please see the Office of the University Registrar’s web page on veteran’s services.

-If you will miss a final exam due to a medical or mental health concern, family or personal emergency, religious observance, or exam schedule conflict, please follow the instructions on page linked below and communicate directly with your instructor to schedule a make-up.
+If you will miss a final exam due to a medical or mental health concern, family or personal emergency, religious observance, or exam schedule conflict, please follow the instructions here: https://dos.unc.edu/student-support/class-absences-final-exam-rescheduling/

 This website uses cookies and similar technologies to understand visitor experiences.
 By using this website, you consent to UNC-Chapel Hill’s cookie usage in accordance with their Privacy Notice.